RPi-Distro/pi-gen/pi-gen.md

 The following environment variables are supported:

- * `IMG_NAME` **required** (Default: unset)
+ * `IMG_NAME` (Default: `raspios-$RELEASE-$ARCH`, for example: `raspios-bookworm-armhf`)

    The name of the image to build with the current stage directories.
-Setting `IMG_NAME=Raspbian` is logical for an unmodified RPi-Distro/pi-gen build, but you should use something else for a customized version.
+Use this variable to set the root name of your OS, eg `IMG_NAME=Frobulator`.
    Export files in stages may add suffixes to `IMG_NAME`.

+ * `PI_GEN_RELEASE` (Default: `Raspberry Pi reference`)

+   The release name to use in `/etc/issue.txt`.
+The default should only be used for official Raspberry Pi builds.

+* `RELEASE` (Default: `bookworm`)

+   The release version to build images against.
+Valid values are any supported Debian release.
+However, since different releases will have different sets of packages available, you'll need to either modify your stages accordingly, or checkout the appropriate branch.
+For example, if you'd like to build a `bullseye` image, you should do so from the `bullseye` branch.

  * `APT_PROXY` (Default: unset)

    If you require the use of an apt proxy, set it here.
 This proxy setting will not be included in the image, making it safe to use an `apt-cacher` or similar package for development.

-   If you have Docker installed, you can set up a local apt caching proxy to like speed up subsequent builds like this:

-       docker-compose up -d
-       echo 'APT_PROXY=http://172.17.0.1:3142' >> config

  * `BASE_DIR`  (Default: location of `build.sh`)